DGP-LVM: Derivative Gaussian process latent variable models: Simulation study

 \subsection{Model convergence}

-We investigate the convergence of our fitted GP models using standard MCMC sampling diagnostics including state-of-the art versions of the scale-reduction factor $\widehat{R}$, bulk effective sample size (Bulk-ESS) and tail effective sample size (Tail-ESS) \citep{RankNorm_Vehtari_etal}.
-The combined check of these measures provides a comprehensive picture of individual parameters' model convergence.
+We investigate the convergence of our fitted GP models for all the five simulation scenarios mentioned before.
+To that end, we use standard MCMC sampling diagnostics including state-of-the-art versions of the scale reduction factor $\widehat{R}$, the bulk effective sample size (Bulk-ESS) and the tail effective sample size (Tail-ESS) \citep{RankNorm_Vehtari_etal}.
+The combined check of these measures provide a comprehensive picture of individual parameter model convergence.

 In general, $\widehat{R}$ should be very close to 1 and should ideally not exceed 1.01 \citep{RankNorm_Vehtari_etal}.
 In a simulation setup, we can evaluate the goodness of the posterior estimation also independently of convergence, as we have access to ground truth values.
 Hence, also in light of the relatively short MCMC chains, we decide to apply a more relaxed threshold of 1.1.
 Bulk-ESS indicates the reliability of measures of central tendency such as the posterior mean or median.
 Tail-ESS indicates the reliability of the 5\% and 95\% quantile estimates, which are commonly used to construct credible intervals.
-Both Bulk-ESS and Tail-ESS should have values higher than 100 times the number of MCMC chains.
-We computed all convergence measures with the posterior package \citep{posterior2023}.
+Both Bulk-ESS and Tail-ESS should have values greater than 100 times the number of MCMC chains.
+We computed all the convergence measures with the posterior package \citep{posterior2023}.

-For both hyperparameters and latent inputs obtained from the simulated GP scenario, we show $\widehat{R}$, Bulk-ESS, and Tail-ESS in Figure \ref{fig:model-validation-gp}.
-The $\widehat{R}$ were all satisfactory with the exception of a few outlying models fitted on 20-dimensional outputs.
-Bulk-ESS and Tail-ESS were consistently higher than 100, thus satisfying the recommended criteria.
-Convergence results were similar for periodic scenario as shown in Figure \ref{fig:model-validation-periodic}.